radu-matei/radu-matei.github.io/content/blog/k8s-helm-draft-azure.md

 Investigating what actually happens
 ===================================

 Remember that you also exposed port 8080 from the container?
-Now it's time to start the proxy that will allow us to browser the Kubernetes dashboard locally:
+Now it's time to start the proxy that will allow us to browse the Kubernetes dashboard locally:

 `kubectl proxy --port 8080 --address 0.0.0.0`